UG4/py-course-modsim/README.md

-# modsim-course-python
+# py-course-modsim
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UG4/py-course-modsim/HEAD)

 This course is a Python-based course for an introduction of UG4.
-It is a port of the sibling [Lua course](http://github.com/UG4/modsim-course-lua).
-Both versions support execution using binder.

 Please start the course [here](index.ipynb).